librenms/librenms/doc/Installation/Installation-CentOS-7-Apache.md

     http://librenms.example.com/install.php

-The web installer will prompt you to create a `config.php` file in your librenms install location.
-Please remember to set the permissions on config.php after you copied the on-screen contents to the file.
+The web installer might prompt you to create a `config.php` file in your librenms install location manually, copying the content displayed on-screen to the file.
+If you have to do this, please remember to set the permissions on config.php after you copied the on-screen contents to the file.
 Run:

     chown librenms:librenms /opt/librenms/config.php